 If this does not sound like your thing, then why not try Le Bistro Ban Vat Sene.
-This is a popular breakfast spot by tourists and expats.
+This is a popular breakfast spot for tourists and ex-pats.
 They offer a mixture of Lao and Western cuisine to suit any pallet, as well as set menus.

 Daytime- Experience Local Life

-I recommend on your last day to do an activity which will give you some insight into life here in Laos.
-Now, depending on your interests I will let you decide what you think best suits.
+I recommend on your last day to do an activity that will give you some insight into life here in Laos.
+Now, depending on your interests I will let you decide what you think best suits you.

 Cooking Class: I think the perfect way to finish off exploring a destination is through a cooking class.
 I really wanted to do this one for vegetarians in Luang Prabang where it is a real local experience.
 Not only are you cooking Laos food, but you are also using traditional cooking and preparing techniques to create the dishes, such as cooking straight over fire.

 Chompet: If you are not the type of person who likes a tour or guided experience then definitely make the trip to explore Chompet on your own.
 This small rustic village is perfect for anyone wanting to get slightly off the beaten track and explore away from the typical tourist hotspots in the city center.
-The best option to get to Chompet from Luang Prabang is by taking the ferry from the unofficial pier called the cross river ferry port (on google maps and maps.me).
-It costs $0.60 / 5000kip for the ferry boat which is just a simple local fishing boat.
-Once in Chompet it’s best to just walk around and explore at your own pace.
-The only really must do thing here is to see Wat Chompet on the hill.
+The best option to get to Chompet from Luang Prabang is by taking the ferry from the unofficial pier called the cross-river ferry port (on google maps and maps.me).
+It costs $0.60 / 5000LAK for the ferry boat which is just a simple local fishing boat.
+Once in Chompet, it’s best to just walk around and explore at your own pace.
+The only really must-do thing here is to see Wat Chompet on the hill.